josemaz/kirc-stages/README.md

-## 01 - Data Adquisition, Control Quality and Normalization
+## 01 - Data Aquisition, Quality Control  and Normalization

 These three phases of the process are performed by next R script: